 Examines the psychological implications of computers and their related Internet technologies on social interactions and behaviors.
-Topics include the influence of technology on self-concept and identities, norm development in CMC and virtual communities, cyber-support, Internet addiction, the influence of gender and status in on-line social interactions and the digital divide.
+Topics include the influence of technology on self-concept and identities, norm development in CMC and virtual communities, cybersupport, Internet addiction, the influence of gender and status in online social interactions and the digital divide.
 Format a combination of discussion, using classic and current articles from the field, as well as hands on interaction using the department computer lab.

-PSY435 PSYCHOPHARMACOLOGY (3 CRS.)
+PSY435 Psychopharmacology (3 crs.)

 Examines the absorption, distribution, metabolism, and elimination of psychoactive drugs.
 The mechanism of drug action, addiction, tolerance, and physical dependence for drugs of abuse and therapeutic drugs is studied.
 Prerequisites: PSY102 and PSY320 or permission of instructor.

-PSY440 HISTORY AND SYSTEMS OF PSYCHOLOGY (3 CRS.)
+PSY440 History and Systems of Psychology (3 crs.)

 Explores the philosophical background, historical development, contemporary systems, and possible directions of psychology.
 Prerequisite: PSY101 or PSY102 or senior status or permission of instructor.

+PSY445 Psychology of Thinking (3 crs.)

-PSY445 PSYCHOLOGY OF THINKING (3 CRS.)
-Deals with the higher mental processes including problem solving, judgment, decisionmaking, reasoning, language and intelligence.
+Deals with the higher mental processes including problem solving, judgment, decision-making, reasoning, language and intelligence.
 The aim is to inform the student of theories and research in these areas as well as to improve their thinking skills.
-Prerequisite: PSY101 or PSY102 and PSY325.
+Prerequisites: PSY101 or PSY102 and PSY325.

-PSY447 MULTICULTURAL HEALTH PSYCHOLOGY (3 CRS.)
+PSY447 Multicultural Health Psychology (3 crs.)

 Investigates health and illness in traditionally under-represented groups.
 Psychological models of behavior and social interaction discussed to explain how health and illness impact different populations.
 Possible areas of coverage will be the role of health psychology in understanding epidemics world-wide.
 Other topics include the impact of ethnicity, gender and age on health in the United States and in a global context.
 Includes readings, opportunities to problem solve, and to apply knowledge gained in the course to real-world examples.
-Goal is to increase appreciation of a worldview of health.
-Prerequisites: At least junior standing and PSY420 or by permission of instructor.
+Goal is to increase appreciation of a world-view of health.
+Prerequisites: At least junior standing and PSY420 or permission of instructor.

+PSY450 Crisis Intervention (3 crs.)

-PSY450 CRISIS INTERVENTION (3 CRS.)
-Conceptual and practical frameworks for providing crisis intervention presented.
+Conceptual and practical frameworks for providing crisis intervention are presented.
 Topics include the theory and philosophy of crisis intervention, problem solving, service delivery, community relations, burnout prevention, and evaluation of intervention efforts.
 Applications discussed include working with groups, crime victims, suicidal individuals, and bereaved persons.
-Prerequisite: Permission of instructor.
-PSY465 HUMAN FACTORS (3 CRS.)
-Focuses on the application of psychological principles of human behavior, perception, and cognition to real-world environments.
-Topics include improving workplace and transportation safety, improving humancomputer interaction, and discussing general ways humans can work more easily and naturally with complex technologies in today's society.
-Prerequisite: PSY301 or PSY305.
+Prerequisite: PSY384.

-PSY470 LEGAL PSYCHOLOGY (3 CRS.)
+PSY470 Legal Psychology (3 crs.)

 Informs student about relationship between psychology and law by introducing contemporary psychological knowledge as it applies to the legal system.
 Topics include psychology of evidence, social psychology of the jury, the psychologist as an expert witness, psychology of jury selection, and research methods used by legal psychologists.

-PSY475 INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY (3 CRS.)
+PSY475 Industrial and Organizational Psychology (3 crs.)